- What is the application deadline for this program?

 This Master of Science degree program is very affordable, and especially in comparison to the few similar options presently existing in the United States.
 The complete cost of the program is $38,000.
 The overall program fee, including tuition, textbooks, and catered meals during class dates, is $37,500, which is charged in three installments of $12,500.
 A $500 orientation fee is also required within one month of admissions notification.
 This $500 orientation fee functions as an admissions deposit and helps to offset the costs of meals and lodging during the 3-day required orientation on the Binghamton University campus in Binghamton, New York.
 (All other portions of the program occur in Manhattan.)

-Classes are scheduled on Saturdays in midtown Manhattan at the SUNY Global Center between 8:00 a.m. and 5:00 p.m.
+Classes are scheduled on Saturdays in midtown Manhattan at the SUNY College of Optometry between 8:00 a.m. and 5:00 p.m.
 Please note that a 3-day weekend orientation is held in the Binghamton University Campus.
 (All other portions of the program occur in Manhattan.)
+Students who require an online schedule can also attend online or in hybrid fashion by arrangement.

 Participants, on the average, spend approximately 10-20 hours per week outside of the classroom.
 This time may be spent reading, studying, writing, participating in team meetings, and presentation preparation or related activities.